saminarp/fragments/README.md

 ### Curl commands for testing the server endpoints

-Regardless of the way you run the server (using docker-compose or development mode), you can use the following curl commands to test the endpoints
+Regardless of the way you run the server (using docker-compose or development mode), you can use the following curl commands to test the endpoints.
+These curl commands lets you manage create, read, update and delete fragments.

 ### GET